Mortichar/semi-modify-game-speed/README.md

 #### Alternative Installation

-Download the [SEMI/source directory](https://gitlab.com/aldousWatts/SEMI/-/tree/master/source), which includes SEMI.js, inject.js, and manifest.json, as well as icons folder.
+Download the [SEMI/source directory from here](https://gitlab.com/aldousWatts/SEMI/-/tree/master/source), which includes SEMI.js, inject.js, and manifest.json, as well as icons folder.
 Extract the downloaded compressed file to an empty folder.

 * Firefox Temporary Install